Being vegan gets so much easier

 As soon as the Bananaleaf appears, it is usually gone.
 Born out of the necessity of not being able to really afford a location in Munich, Daniela has simply nestled again and again with her passion called “breakfast” in shops that were not used during the day.
 The SHQARED pop-up concept was born!
 Since Nasti has been on board as a business partner, the two of them pop up again and again with Bananaleaf, enchant all guests with their infinitely delicious vegan breakfast creations and then disappear again as if nothing had ever happened.

 They describe themselves as “creative free spirits with attachment problems.”
 Delicacies à la coconut-orange French toast with rhubarb and raspberry jam, sweet potato chia bowl with coconut matcha cream, spice carrot cake or drinks like the Rosy Coconut Milk or the magical butterly pea aloe-vera lemon ice-tea leaves nothing to be desired.
-Sounds at least as inspiring as the owners themselves, because they are bubbling with zest for action, good mood and ideas.
+Sounds at least as inspiring as the owners themselves, because they are bubbling with a zest for action, good mood, and ideas.
 In order not to miss a pop-up, you should inform yourself on the social media channels.
 Definitely worth it!

 You must be the change you want to see in the world.Mahatma Gandhi